 ISPs like Comcast, Time Warner, Charter, and Cox are notorious for cajoling their customers into unnecessary equipment rental.
-If you are currently renting a modem or router from your ISP, consider replacing their mediocre rental equipment with your own networking gear to own, and at a cost lower than a year of renting.
+If you are currently renting a modem or router from your ISP, consider replacing their mediocre rental equipment with your own networking gear.
+It will be yours to own, and most decent units cost less than one year of rental fees.

 Though you have the option to purchase a separate modem and router, combo units are usually the more affordable, convenient option.
 Sure, if you are trying to push online gaming to its limits, you might be better off with a quality cable modem and one of the best AC routers, but aside from that, even an average modem router can handle everyday tasks like streaming, web surfing, and uploading.